Anterior Approach Hip Replacement in Chesterfield

 Types of Hip Replacement Procedures

 After an evaluation with our hip replacement surgeons, your doctor will be able to determine if you are a candidate for the minimally invasive hip replacement technique known as Anterior Approach Total Hip Replacement.
-When it’s an option, minimally invasive hip replacement can improve your recovery after surgery.
+When it’s an option, a minimally invasive hip replacement can improve your recovery after surgery.

 - Single-incision hip replacement surgery: a single incision is made on the outside of the hip, and the surrounding muscles and tendons are disturbed to a lesser extent than traditional hip replacement surgery.